How to Install and Setup Apache Tomcat 8 on an Oracle Linux 8

 Installing and setting up Apache Tomcat 8 on an Oracle Linux 8 system is a straightforward process that can be accomplished in just a few steps.
 By following the steps outlined in this blog, system administrators and software developers can easily install Tomcat, configure and create administrative user accounts to manage the server.
 With a basic understanding of the concepts covered in this guide, you should be well equipped to get started with Tomcat and expand your knowledge as needed.

-See also How to Fix Nginx Bad Gateway 502
+See also How to Install and Configure Nginx on Ubuntu 20.04

 Overall, Apache Tomcat 8 is a powerful web server that provides a robust platform for running Java-based web applications.
 With its ease of installation and configuration, Tomcat is an excellent choice for developers and system administrators looking to deploy web applications on Oracle Linux 8 systems.